French Tarot: Scoring

 When the last trick has been played, the round ends.
-The taker counts the number of oudlers and the point value of all cards in his scoring pile.
+The taker counts the number of oudlers and the point value of all cards in the taker's scoring pile.
 Alternatively, if the taker has taken the majority of tricks, the defenders can pool their scoring piles and count their oudlers and points; the taker has all remaining points.

 Value of the cards

 Cards for scoring purposes are divided into two groups: "counters" (face cards and oudlers) and "ordinary" cards or cartes basses (any suited pip card, and any trump except the 1 and 21).
 Cards are paired, with each counter matched to an ordinary card, and remaining ordinary cards are also paired.
 The values of pairs are then counted and summed: